Dick Murdoch: Early career (1965–1981)

-Mid-South Wrestling (1980–1985)
+Mid-South Wrestling (1979–1985)

 Murdoch's most noted work as a wrestler came in Mid-South Wrestling in the early 1980s, where he teamed with Junkyard Dog.
 The pair was the most popular champions in the region, attracting the hardcore, working-class white fans with his "Captain Redneck" persona and JYD drawing the support of the black fan base.
-Their feud with the Fabulous Freebirds was perhaps Mid-South's most compelling storyline.

 World Wrestling Federation (1983–1985)

-North-South Connection

 In 1984, Murdoch went to the World Wrestling Federation and formed a tag team with Adrian Adonis called "North-South Connection", since Adrian was a New York (North) native while Dick was a Texas (South) native.
 Both men were involved in a series of vignettes alongside Mean Gene Okerlund, with both men visiting each other's hometowns, not being used with each other's urban and country lifestyles.
-They captured the World Tag Team Titles, defending them against Jack and Jerry Brisco, Barry Windham and Mike Rotunda, The Wild Samoans, Paul Roma and Salvatore Bellomo, and many other teams.
-He left the WWF in 1985 after dropping the tag-team title to The U.S. Express for Mid-South, while Adonis left to wrestle in Japan.
+On April 17, 1984, Murdoch and Adonis defeated Rocky Johnson and Tony Atlas to win the World Tag Team Titles.
+They defended the titles against the likes of Jack and Jerry Brisco, The Wild Samoans (Afa and Sika) and Sgt.
+Slaughter and Terry Daniels.
+They lost the titles on January 21, 1985, to U.S. Express (Barry Windham) and Mike Rotunda, and Murdoch left the WWF not long after.